kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 Other identified non-goals are:
 * allow to change Pod QoS class without a restart,
-* to change resources of Init Containers without a restart.
+* to change resources of Init Containers without a restart,
+* updating extended resources or any other resource types besides CPU, memory.

 ## Proposal